 (This post contains affiliate links; please see disclosure for details.)

-While I’m generally happy with our A to Z Toddler and Preschool Curriculum, there are times when the weekly plan doesn’t work for us.
-It’s good curriculum; it honestly is.
+While I’m happy with our God’s Little Explorers, there are times when the weekly plan doesn’t work for us.
+It’s a good curriculum; it honestly is.
 It covers letters, math concepts, Bible, music, art, games, and more.

 Even with all of that goodness, there are weeks where straying is necessary.
 Sometimes it’s because needed supplies are tough to find, sometimes it’s because the weekly theme isn’t suited to life at that moment, and sometimes, gasp, it’s because I’d just rather do something different.